How to check your Windows 11 edition (Home or Pro)

 winver check Windows edition

-Once you complete the steps, you will know the edition of Windows 11 installed on the computer.
+Once you complete the steps, you will know which edition of Windows 11 your computer has installed.
 If you have the Home edition and need the Pro features, you can use these steps to upgrade the device.

-Update October 20, 2023: This guide has been revised to ensure accuracy and reflect changes.
+Update June 7, 2024: This guide has been updated to ensure accuracy and reflect changes to the process.

 About the author